munyrasirio/munyrasirio/README.md

 a Mid Frontend Software Engineer, currently working at <a href='http://github.com/juntossomosmais' title='JuntosSomosMais'>Juntos Somos Mais</a>. </br>
 I live in Santa Catarina/BR and I prefer to work remotely. 🔌</br>
 My first love is Biology 🌄, I even have a bachelor's degree with an emphasis on ecology. 🌎</br>
-By mischief of fate, in 2016 I switched to the technology and every day I discover myself more as an software engineer. 💜
+By mischief of fate, in 2016 I switched to the technology and every day I discover myself more as a software engineer. 💜

 <a target='_blank' href='https://spotify-github-profile.vercel.app/api/view?uid=22nkuwd7rvjiurlui54be453a&redirect=true' title='Open on Spotify'>
 <img width='300em' src="https://spotify-github-profile.vercel.app/api/view?uid=22nkuwd7rvjiurlui54be453a&cover_image=true&theme=natemoo-re&background_color=373434&interchange=true&bar_color=89418b&bar_color_cover=false"/>